Documenting Dutch Culture

 COM 4220 – Photojournalism – 3 credits

-Includes: in-country program transportation, lodging, international health and evacuation insurance, program events, some (29) meals (including all breakfasts), and OIED/CCS administrative fee.
+2Program Cost includes in-country program transportation, lodging, international health and evacuation insurance, program events, all breakfasts, five group lunches, and two group dinners, group meals, and OIED/CCS administrative fee.

 ||Submit with application